Skip to content

 Conclusion

 Brown spots on tomatoes should always be closely examined.
 If late blight is the cause, quick action is necessary to prevent greater damage.
-With proper care and a protected location, tomato plants can be well shielded from the fungus–ensuring a secure and abundant harvest.
+With proper care and a protected location, tomato plants can be well protected from the fungus–and the harvest remains secure and plentiful.

 This article is a machine translation of the original German version of MYHOMEBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@myhomebook.de.